SCAN's Initiatives and Assessments

 This project is joining forces with the Aspen Global Change Institute to host a series of initial, virtual workshops to design how we might usefully evaluate climate information for use in planning and implementation of climate action.

-This project has recently been funded by the US Department of the Interior/Climate Adaptation Science Centers, and is joint with the University of Arizona.
+This project is awaiting final word for funding by the US Department of the Interior/Climate Adaptation Science Centers, and is joint with the University of Arizona.
 More details soon!